Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

-The name of all the Macedonian rulers of Egypt, a dynasty founded by Ptolemy, a close friend and general of Alexander the Great, who took charge of Egypt after the latter's death and declared himself king (Ptolemy I) in 304 BC.
+The name of all the Macedonian rulers of Egypt, a dynasty founded by Ptolemy, the close friend and general of Alexander the Great, who took charge of Egypt after the latter's death and declared himself king (Ptolemy I) in 304 BC.
 The dynasty ended with the death of Cleopatra in 30 BC.

-Greek astronomer and geographer of the 2nd century ad.
+Greek astronomer and geographer of the 2nd century AD.
 His teachings had enormous influence on medieval thought, the geocentric view of the cosmos being adopted as Christian doctrine until the late Renaissance.
 His "Geography" was also a standard work for centuries, despite its inaccuracies.

 We take a look at several popular, though confusing, punctuation marks.

 From Afghanistan to Zimbabwe, discover surprising and intriguing language facts from around the globe.

 The definitions of ‘buddy’ and ‘bro’ in the OED have recently been revised.
 We explore their history and increase in popularity.